hsnvnd/iron-deficiency-ML/README.md

 ## Overview
-This repository contains the source code for the paper **"Uncovering Critical Reflectance Wavelengths for Iron-Deficiency Detection Using Machine Learning: A Comparative Study"**.
+This repository contains the source code for the paper **"Iron Deficiency Detection in Plants: Machine Learning to Uncover Significant Wavelengths in Reflectance Spectra"**.
 The project focuses on iron deficiency detection in Hyperspectral-imaging datasets for tomato, cucumber, barley, maize, and lupine.

 ## Dataset Overview